turingschool/portfolios/students/1806-back/mike-mckee/20180921-mike-mckee-m2.md

-# Mike McKee - M2 Portfolio
+# M2 Portfolio

 ## Areas of Emphasis

-(What did you set out to accomplish this module?)
+What did you set out to accomplish this module?
+Were you successful?

 The goal I had going into this module was to learn the principles of MVC design.
 I also wanted to begin strengthening my knowledge of ActiveRecord and